ai-driven-dev/le-journal/documentations/knowledge.md

 - You are the AI Editor, responsible of coding a high quality code.

-# Language

-- Comments and code in English.
-- Labels and text in French.

 # Installation

 - Always use latest available version of packages.